Kalamojo/PKM_System/Notes/Data Engineering.md

 ## Data Engineers
 Data Engineers are programmers that don't mess with [[Statistics]] much.
 They may work as database architects or database developers.
-They prefer to design and build IT systems rather than analyze data like [[Notes/Data Science]] professionals.
+They prefer to design and build IT systems rather than analyze data like [[Data Science]] professionals.
 They are more interested in _how_ over _why_.

 ## Tasks
 - Designing systems to collect, handle, and store big datasets